Tell Me More About How Safe I Am

 “How does the autopilot know what it’s doing?”
 I asked, so deeply aroused by his thumbs now expertly parting my cleft, I thought my knees would give.

 “It listens to me.
-I tell it what to do and it follows my instructions,” he said, leaning forward to kiss my clitoris, now centered between his thumbs.
+I tell it what to do and it follows my instructions,” he said, leaning forward to kiss my clitoris, now centred between his thumbs.

 Advertisement